fuffr/fuffr-unity/README.md

 # Fuffr Unity

-Unity project with bindning for iOS.
+Unity project with bindnings for Fuffr events.

 You need to assemble the file FuffrIOS/Libraries/libiPhone-lib.a to build the Xcode project.
 It is split into sveral parts, beacuse itis too big to be put on GitHub.